Understand the changes you need to know, in minutes.

 - Going all-in on green energy.
 The Biden Administration plans to end all tax benefits for the fossil fuel industry, while expanding incentives for renewable energy.

 U.S. Individual Taxes

-Repealing the major tax reductions passed in 2017, President Biden plans to increase the top individual tax rate from 37% to 39.6% and expand the bounds of the top bracket to include any taxpayers earning more than $452,700 or joint filers making over $509,300.
+Repealing the major tax reductions passed in 2017, President Biden plans to increase the top individual tax rate from 37% to 39.6%.
+He will also expand the bounds of the top bracket to include any individual taxpayers earning more than $452,700 or joint filers making over $509,300.

 Based on a taxpayer’s income, the graduated tax rate is currently divided into seven brackets: 10%, 12%, 22%, 24%, 32%, 35% and 37%.
 Biden’s plan would apply to the top bracket (37%)—the taxpayers with the highest earnings.

 However, the second-highest bracket (35%) currently applies to incomes over $400,000, and Biden has promised not to raise the income of people earning $400,000 or less.
 Therefore, his administration will have to adjust the income boundaries of the lower brackets.

 Tax brackets are shifting.
 You may find yourself in a higher bracket for the first time, which may lead to changes in your financial strategy.